 For a company to successfully complete a project from start to finish, they depend on the oversight and leadership of someone knowledgeable.
 This is where project managers make their impact within an organization.

-As more and more companies realize the importance of project management training, the demand for skilled management workers continues to rise.
+As more and more companies realize the importance of PMP training, the demand for skilled management workers continues to rise.
 According to one study by the Project Management Institute, by 2027 businesses will need 87.7 million individuals working in project managerial roles.